isomerpages/csa-sicw1/_events/20 October 2022/SICW Sessions: Collective Insights on Cyber Attacks.md

 Recent geopolitical conflicts around the globe has demonstrated how cyber-attacks were used together with kinetic warfare.
 Such attacks are sporadic and opportunistic with the aim of disinformation, erode public trust and to cause public confusion.

-This session aims to touch on how government and organisations can work together by exchanging early warnings & intelligence to provide increased visibility into the most pressing cyber threats worldwide.
+This session aims to touch on how governments and organisations can work together by exchanging early warnings & intelligence to provide increased visibility into the most pressing cyber threats worldwide.
 Turning collective insights into risk-informed action.

 ***Visit SICW desktop site for an optimised user experience.**